 Once you do, Apple will generate an Access Key which your Legacy Contact will need to download your data in the event of your death.
 When adding a Legacy Contact, you get the option to print a copy of this Access Key or send it to them via iMessage to store on their Apple device.
 You will be able to find this Access Key again through your settings if you don't share it right away.

 I am a Legacy Contact, so how do I request access to a loved one's account?

 If a friend or family member has sadly passed away and you were already set up as a Legacy Contact for them, you will be able to request their data from Apple at its dedicated Digital Legacy site.

 You'll need to provide the person's death certificate and the Access Key that was created when you were added as a Legacy Contact.

-Once Apple approves your request, you will be able to download a copy of their data, and Activation Lock will be removed from their devices.
+Once Apple approves your request, you will receive a special Legacy Contact Apple ID to access the account data.
+The account holder's original Apple ID will no longer work and Activation Lock will be removed from their devices.

 Will my data be available to Legacy Contacts forever?

 No. Once Apple approves a Legacy Contact request, a period of three years begins where the Legacy Contact Apple ID will allow access to the original account holder's data.